-When President Johnson threw a barbecue he called upon is favorite Pitmaster Walter Jetton to cook up a meal that often feed hundreds of people.
+When President Lyndon B. Johnson threw a barbecue, he called upon his favorite pitmaster Walter Jetton to cook up a meal that could feed hundreds of people.
 This meal would be cooked on an open-air fire pit that measured about 40 square feet.
 Walter would cover every square inch of this surface in ribs, roasts, and meats of every variety.
-To keep the meat moist he mopped it, with a real mop.
-Hence the barbecue term, "mop".
+To keep the meat moist he mopped it—with a real mop.
+Hence the barbecue term, "mop."

-Today you can buy a miniature tool that looks like a kitchen mop to mop your meat.
+Today, you can buy a miniature tool that looks like a kitchen mop to mop your meat.
 The cotton fibers hold the thin mop sauce and make it easy to dash large amounts on at once.
-But a mop isn't just another kind of barbecue sauce.
+Sometimes called a sop, a mop isn't just another kind of barbecue sauce.
 It is a thin, watery solution that drips over meat adding moisture to combat the drying of an open fire.
-Think of it this way; a sauce is applied with a brush, like a paint brush.
-A mop, sometimes called a sop, is applied with, well a mop.
+Think of it this way; a sauce is applied with a brush, like a paintbrush.
+A mop is applied with, well, a mop.
 Sauces are thicker than mops.
 Mops should have a consistency close to water.

-While traditional, low and slow, barbecue cooks will claim that a mop is purely a smoking sauce; the truth is that mops started out in grilling.
+While traditional, low-and-slow barbecue cooks will claim that a mop is purely a smoking sauce, the truth is that mops started out in grilling.
 Many cultures and traditions use mops and they are widely varied.
-Of course, the ingredients you use in your mops needs to reflect not just the meat but the cooking method.
-For instance, if you cooking temperature is above 265 degrees F / 130 degrees C, the burning temperature of sugar, don';t use sugar.
-Basically, if you are smoking at low temperatures sugar is okay but if you are grilling you should avoid it.
+The ingredients you use in your mops need to reflect not just the meat but the cooking method.
+For example, if you're cooking temperature is above 265 F / 130 C, the burning temperature of sugar, don't use sugar.
+Basically, if you are smoking at low temperatures, sugar is okay but if you are grilling you should avoid it.

-Mops can be based a number of primary ingredients.
+Mops can be based on a number of primary ingredients.
 If you just want a thin, simple mop, base it with water.
 If you want to increase the tenderness of meat then you want to use vinegar.
-And always you want to enhance the flavor so you can start with liquids like, beer, wine, Worcestershire sauce, or fruit juices, or a combination of these.
+You want to enhance the flavor so you can start with liquids like beer, wine, Worcestershire sauce, or fruit juices, or a combination of these.
 From here you want to add seasonings to the mix.
-I always recommend that you stick with a single flavor strategy.
+You should always stick with a single flavor strategy.
 If you are using a rub, marinade, or barbecue sauce you want to use the same flavorings from these in your mop.
 Remember that every flavor you add to something should work together.